They say you can’t have too much of a good thing. But when you have excess inventory that you can’t seem to sell, you’ll probably beg to differ.

 - Poor inventory management system: Making transactions, purchasing and ordering products, and processing sales are all part of an inventory management system.
 Poor coordination between sales, purchasing, and operations teams may lead to mistakes.
 When you have a poor tracking system, you’re more likely to order too much of a product.

-Editor’s note: GoDaddy’s Websites + Marketing Ecommerce makes it easy to sync and track your inventory in just a few clicks.
+Editor’s note: GoDaddy’s Online Store makes it easy to sync and track your inventory in just a few clicks.

 You may also end up with excess inventory for a number of reasons you can’t control.
 A couple of common reasons are: